-The trustee/paying agent is usually a commercial bank (Chittenden).
+The trustee/paying agent is usually a commercial bank.
 Its purpose is to represent and protect the interest of the bondholders and also to act as paying agent (responsible for transmitting payments of interest and principal from an issuer of municipal securities to the bond holders).
 The bank provides various other services, including the maintenance of records and reconcilement.
-In a typical Vermont issue, which generally do not have either a trustee or indenture, there is no trustee and the bank acts as a paying agent.